branner-non-code/notes/notes/content/Ipython/McKinney_Python_for_Data_Analysis_notes_Ipython.md

-## McKinney, Python for Data Analysis — notes on Ipython
+## McKinney, Python for Data Analysis: notes on Ipython

  1. object introspection with `?` and `??` (p.
 48)
  1. `%run -i` to run with access to REPL variables (p.
 50)